Blog

 Distracted Driving Accidents Involving Pets

-Posted on behalf of Peter T. Nicholl in Car Accidents Published on April 27, 2020 and updated on March 6, 2022.
+Posted on behalf of Peter T. Nicholl in Car Accidents Published on April 27, 2020 and updated on April 24, 2026.

 driving with a pet in the carMany people often bring a pet along on a trip or to run an errand.
 While pets can provide great companionship, having your four-legged friend loose inside the vehicle while driving can create a serious distraction and result in an accident.

-Our Maryland car accident attorneys discuss why driving with unrestrained pets can be so distracting and offer advice on how to safely travel with a pet.
+Our Baltimore car accident attorneys discuss why driving with unrestrained pets can be so distracting and offer advice on how to safely travel with a pet.
 Request a free consultation to learn about your rights.

 Pet Distractions While Driving